lukekarrys/hid-mapper/README.md

 [?]
 Enter a filename to save this file (blank to skip):
 ```

 If you don't specify any buttons or joysticks, the CLI will wait for any buttons to be pressed.
-After a button is pressed, the CLI will present a prompt to name that button. **Note that joysticks don't work in this mode.**
+After a button is pressed or a joystick is moved, the CLI will present a prompt to name that button/joystick.
+To specify it as a joystick, use the format `joystick_name.[x|y]`.

 ```
 $ hid-mapper --vendor 121 --product 17